zooniverse/experiment-server/README.md

 - presentation_duration: how long does the message stay on screen.
 - intervention_channel : how should the intervention be delivered
 - take_action : at what point in a user's experience should the intervention be presented
+- state: the state of the intervention: initially "active", until the first GET after time_duration has passed, at which point it becomes "inactive".
+An active intervention will be set to "delivered" when the client reports delivery.
+Additionally a delivered intervention may be set to "dismissed" if the user dismissed it before the presentation_duration has elapsed.

 On POSTing an intervention the API will return that intervention along with an ID which allows researchers to poll for the current state of the intervention.